 - The code can change dynamically, controlled by the server, not the client.
-Malicious code can be loaded dynamically and any audit is impossible.
-Therefore a server can't provide a “Trust No One” service, instead you have to trust the server operators and can't check it.
+Malicious code can be loaded dynamically and verification is almost impossible.
+Therefore a server can't provide a “Trust No One” service, instead you have to trust the server and/or those who put the code online.

 - Due to the variety of browsers, the browser environment is questionable when it comes to security.
 Of course, there are also vulnerabilities in the operating system, but some browsers have a long history of vulnerabilities.
 You have to trust not only your operating system, but also your browser.